Siebel Security Guide > Security Adapter Authentication >

 When you install your Siebel Business Applications, these security adapters are provided for user authentication:

 The security adapter is a plug-in to the authentication manager.
-The security adapter uses the credentials entered by a user (or supplied by an authentication service) to authenticate the user, as necessary, and allow the user access to the Siebel application.
+The security adapter uses the credentials entered by a user (or supplied by an authentication service) to authenticate the user, as necessary, and allow the user access to Siebel Business Applications.

-An LDAP or ADS directory is a store in which information that is required to allow users to connect to the Siebel Database, such as database accounts, Siebel user IDs, or roles, is maintained external to the Siebel Database, and is retrieved by the security adapter.
+An LDAP directory or Microsoft Active Directory is a store in which information that is required to allow users to connect to the Siebel database, such as database accounts, Siebel user IDs, or roles, is maintained external to the Siebel database, and is retrieved by the security adapter.
+For specific information about third-party directories supported by the security adapters provided with Siebel Business Applications, see Siebel System Requirements and Supported Platforms on Oracle Technology Network.

 In general, the process of security adapter authentication includes the following principal stages: